digipolisantwerp/location-picker_widget_angular/README.md

 8. Follow the instructions from the [Smart Widgets contributing page](https://github.com/digipolisantwerp/starter-kit_widget_angular/blob/master/CONTRIBUTING.md) to notify Digipolis about your widget and get it published.

+## Contributing to this starter kit

+If you want to make changes to this starter kit, please drop us a note on the [#acpaas-ui-dev slack channel](https://dgpls.slack.com/messages/C4S2D7KTK) or create an issue on github.

 ## License

 This project is published under the [MIT license](LICENSE.md).